nmcl/JavaSim/examples/README.md

-To build and run the examples:
+To build the examples:

+mvn compile

+If you want to run the examples as unit tests then:

 mvn test